 Your youngest learners are naturally going to select two single poinsettia cards to create the number two, where each card represents a “one” in “one-to-one” correspondence.

-But you can challenge your youngest learners by asking your students to figure out another way to use the flower cards to make the same number.
+To teach cardinality, challenge your students to figure out another way to use the flower cards to make the same number.
 See the photo below.

 Instead of choosing two individual cards with one poinsettia each, they chose one card with two poinsettias on it.
 This is a simple example, seeing the the number two only has a few combinations, but students will be challenged even more by attempting larger numbers, like in the activity below.